izzietaylor123/NU.Compass/README.md

     The application utilizes a containerized architecture with Docker, allowing for easy deployment and scalability.
 It interacts with a database, and all necessary SQL files will be executed on startup to initialize the database schema, ensuring the system is always ready to store and retrieve the data it needs to function effectively.

     NU.Connect serves four major user categories: students going abroad, who need guidance and preparation before departure; study-abroad alumni, who wish to mentor or network with peers after completing their time abroad; Northeastern global experience staff, who seek to engage and support students effectively; and Northeastern IT staff, who are responsible for maintaining the app, ensuring it stays updated, and monitoring user behavior to ensure adherence to community guidelines.
-Key features of NU.Connect include an experience ratings system, mentorship matching, an interactive Q&A forum, and the ability to favorite study abroad locations for easier decision-making.
+Key features of NU.Connect include an experience ratings system, mentorship matching, and an interactive Q&A forum.
 These features combine to help students access personalized mentorship, share experiences, and make confident choices about their study abroad journey.

     Ultimately, NU.Connect is more than just an app—it's a transformative tool that promotes informed choices, fosters peer support, and creates lasting connections in the global study abroad experience.
 By improving communication and providing valuable resources, NU.Connect helps ensure that students are well-prepared and supported throughout their global academic endeavors.